w-lfpup/coyote-js/README.md

 # Coyote-js

-Create templates with function components in Typescript / Javascript.
+Create html with function components in Typescript / Javascript.

-Use the same code to deliver SSG, SSR, web components, and CSR!

 ## License